8ayac/blog.8ay.ac/docs/articles/2020-06-08_2020 Defenit CTF Writeup ([Web]BabyJS, Fortune Cookie) - [English]/index.md

   - Render the view specified by the GET parameter `p`
 - `POST /`: Post some text
   - A file is created on the server whose content is the value of the POST parameter `content`.
-    -After posting, if there is no problem (described later), you will be automatically redirected to `/?p={posted file path}`.
+    - After posting, if there is no problem (described later), you will be automatically redirected to `/?p={posted file path}`.
   - Create a file on the server whose content is the value of the POST parameter `content`.
   - After posting, if there is no problem (details will be described later), you will be automatically redirected to `/?p={posted file path}`.